Achieving maximum sugar yield.

-Saccharification, the process to depolymerize cellulose and hemicellulose into fermentable sugars, is a considerable cost component in the biochemical conversion of biomass and feedstock to bioproducts.
+Saccharification — the process of converting cellulose and hemicellulose into fermentable sugars — is a considerable cost in the biomass to bioproduct pipeline.

 - Biomass composition